top of page

 Elevator operating with inspection access opened.

-The belt has lost its tension due to the wear and/or due to the aging, on the side of the column there is an access panel to check how it's operating and the tension; first sign of lack of tensioning are the buckets bumping onto the column.
-Blaster needs an immediate stop, find out how to increase the belt tension then start again.
-Once there appearance of the belt should be checked too, specially the area of the junction; in case of wear plan a rplacement ASAP.
-ALWAYD REFER TO THE BLASTER MANUAL.
+The belt has lost tension due to wear and/or aging.
+On the side of the column there is an access panel to check operation and tension; the first sign of insufficient tension is the buckets bumping against the column.
+Stop the blaster immediately, find out how to increase belt tension, then start again.
+While inspecting, check the belt appearance as well, especially around the junction area; if worn, plan a replacement ASAP.
+ALWAYS REFER TO THE BLASTER MANUAL.

 2) Media accumulating on the bottom of the Elevator column.

-It may happen due to a lack of tensioning, because there is no enough grip between the pulleys and the belt itself and it may flip under load; as per point #1 here above tension the belt.
+It may happen due to insufficient tensioning: with not enough grip between the pulleys and the belt, the belt may slip under load.
+As per point 1 above, tension the belt.

 3) Elevator Ball bearings.

-It is another part subjected to wear and aging, the inside of the column is an high dust environment, which is worse than water for the bearings, please refer to your blaster manual to replace AND SEAL them appropriately otherwise they wont last.
+Ball bearings are also subject to wear and aging.
+The inside of the column is a highly dusty environment, which is worse than water for bearings — please refer to your blaster manual to replace AND SEAL them appropriately, otherwise they won't last.

-If you experience a problem of media evacuating the blasting cabin, check if the filter station is free and properly working, debris and parts may occlude the way; it is mandatory that only the media access the elevator to avoid further issues on the belt first and on the wheel blaster later.
+If you experience a problem with media evacuating from the blasting cabin, check that the filter station is clear and properly working — debris or parts may obstruct the path.
+It is mandatory that only media reaches the elevator, to avoid further issues on the belt first and on the blastwheel later.

-DISCLAIMER: always refer to the blaster (or peener) manual, informations here above are intended to be used by skilled maintenace people only.
+DISCLAIMER: always refer to the blaster (or peener) manual.
+The information above is intended for skilled maintenance personnel only.

 Learn more about maintenance approach here.